On Drake’s latest album More Life, the opening line to his “Glow” – featuring Kanye West – says: “Watch our for me, I’m bound to glow”.

 Glow ups are easiest to see with our favourite celebrities.
 When we chart their journeys from ‘zero to hero’ (or so-called ‘not to hot’) we often see total transformations that inspire memes like the following:

 Even our most-loved local celebs have had major glow ups.
-They’ve had to be patient on rocky, road-to-fame rides that only get a whole lot smoother with more money and social media following.
+They’ve been resilient throughout the rocky road to fame, with the ride only getting smoother come more money and social media following.

 Ask yourself the following fundamental questions:

 Who are you becoming or wanting to become?
 What do you like and dislike?
 What are you most good at?
-What do you want to make out of your journey?
+How far do you want to chart your journey’s trajectory?
 How much growth do you see between your starting point and where you could end up?
 What will it take for you to be the most confident, comfortable, capable, competent, and content with who and where you are in life?

 The glow up process needs patience.
 You shouldn’t compare your glow to the next person’s.
 That’s because glow ups and personal branding projects are extremely individual.
 They are unique stories for each person.
 You want to aim for growth and glow simultaneously.
 Don’t let one to happen without the other.